Tennessee–UConn women's basketball rivalry: The coaches

-In its heyday, the rivalry was notable among team sports in that it almost unerringly focused on the sidelines rather than the floor.
-The two coaches were far and away the best known and best paid in their sport, with both being in the Basketball Hall of Fame and Women's Basketball Hall of Fame.
+In its heyday, the rivalry was notable among team sports in that it almost focused on the sidelines rather than the floor.
+The two coaches were highly paid and both landing in the Basketball Hall of Fame and Women's Basketball Hall of Fame.
 Between them, they account for over 2,000 wins.

 On the Tennessee side was Pat Summitt, the all-time winningest NCAA Division I college basketball coach, male or female.
 Summitt won eight NCAA women's tournaments.
 She was the acknowledged dean of women's college basketball in the modern era.
 She was the Naismith College Coach of the Year six times.